-One day in Africa, I was attending a language class where I was the only Muslim among everyone.
+One day in Africa, I attended a language class where I was the only Muslim among everyone.
 The language teacher asked me a surprising question: Do you pray five times a day?
-And you pray at five in the morning?
+You pray at five in the morning?
 Isn’t this weird?

-I had a prior knowledge that this professor is employed on a part-time contract.
-Which means that if he gave the lesson, he takes a fee, and if he did not give the lesson, he does not get anything.
-I told him based on my prior knowledge of this information: If this lesson was at five in the morning, would you give it, or will you stay asleep?
+I had prior knowledge that this professor is employed on a part-time contract.
+Which means that he’ll be paid only if he gave the class.
+So, I told him: If this lesson was at five in the morning, would you give it, or will you stay asleep?